BobKohlerPhD/NIHToolBox-Cognition/README.md

 ├── nihTB_data_processing_functions.py    # Functions called when running `run_nihTB_organization`
-├── run_nihTB_organization.py             # Primary script that is run in terminal └── run_nihTB_verify.py                   # Verification script that is run in terminal after organization script is run
+├── run_nihTB_organization.py             # Primary script that is run in terminal └── run_nihTB_verify.py                   # Verification script that is run in terminal after organization script is run └── run_nihTB_analysis.py                 # Identifies error codes, plots histograms of data by task, and creates descriptive stats .txt for each task
 ```

 Within each participant folder, two CSV files are generated: